knowlml/ict4d-playbook/program-areas/digital-literacy.md

 ---
 title: Digital Literacy
+permalink: digital-literacy/
 ---

-<p class="lead">Volunteers work to narrow the economic and social inequality in the access to, use of, and/or impact of ICTs in their communities; and to empower everyone through computers, mobile phones, and digital tools.</p>
+<p class="lead">Volunteers educate their communities on the use of digital tools, mobile phones, and computers; and more broadly they strive to narrow the economic and social inequality in the access to, use of, and/or impact of ICTs.</p>

 Volunteer activities include:

 - Basic computer skills in classrooms for students, youth, and adults.
-- Intermediate computer and Internet literacy—operating systems, productivity software, web browsers.
+- Intermediate computer and Internet literacy—operating systems, productivity software, web browsers, digital privacy and protection skills.
-- Advanced digital literacy related to library and computer labs, computer programming, media production, and digital responsibility.
+- Advanced digital literacy related to libraries and computer labs, media production, computer programming.
 - Technology-oriented clubs and camps for youth that incorporate ICTs into life-skills, youth development, and other sectoral areas.